 The Restorative course usually occurs every summer.
 Please contact the Dental Education office for details at 260-481-6837.
 The link above contains details of the 2015 program.

 A Bachelor of Science in Dental Hygiene degree has now been approved for IPFW effective Spring 2014.
 Students will be eligible for the BSDH degree, even if they have completed degrees in other disciplines.
 We can grant the new degree as long as the graduate meets residency and other requirements.
 Here is the BSDH curriculum bingo sheet.
 The class entering the professional program in fall 2014 was the last associate degree program.
 We are no longer offering the associate degree in Dental Hygiene to new students.

 Thinking about a career in Dental Assisting?
 Check out a free eight-minute video, which outlines the challenges and rewards of dental assisting, in a contemporary, colorful presentation that will help you take a closer look at the field of dental assisting Your Future in Dental Assisting Video

-A student who has not met clinical requirements by the first day of classes (August 25, 2014 fall semester) or January 12, 2015 (spring semester) will be dropped from clinical course(s) and any co-requisite course(s).
+A student who has not met clinical requirements by the first day of classes (Dental Assisting Summer II June 29 or Dental Hygiene & Dental Labortory Technology Fall August 24, 2015) will be dropped from clinical course(s) and any co-requisite course(s).
 Being removed from the course(s) may result in forfeit of financial aid.
 Neither class or clinical space will be held for any student dropped by the deadline, therefore, if the class is full you will not be able to register.